ag-informatics/ag-informatics-course/module3/lab3/README.md

 >Creating the models is your first major knowledge check for this lab.
 I don't give you the answer but expect you to be able to convert the diagram to code given what we covered in class and in the associated review materials.

 Open the **'models.py'**.
 Create two classes, one titled "Field" and one titled "Observation", based on the class diagram below.
+The model classes are "child" classes of `models.Model`.

 **farmnotes/models.py**